OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 #### Kubernetes cluster setup

 Just as before, I'll be re-using our pre-built container image for this demonstration, this time using [MicroK8s](https://microk8s.io/).
-I'll also be interacting with it primarily over an SSH connection.
+I'll also be interacting with it primarily in an SSH terminal session.

 The authors, Canonical describe MicroK8s as: